alaudet/twitter-streams/README.md

 Simple Twitter stream listeners for various topics I like.
-Dumps tweets to a mongo database and then can be exported to csv file for futher analysis.
+Dumps tweets to console and a mongo database for future analysis.

-Converts date to Eastern time.
+See mongo_db_commands for dumping database to csv if you prefer.

-To use these you must create an account at https://dev.twitter.com.
+To use these you must create an account at https://apps.twitter.com.
 You must then create an application and generate your keys and fill in the following variables in the scripts.
+Your app can be create Read-Only for this.

 - consumer_key=""